Parallelohedron: Related shapes

+There are multiple non-convex polyhedra that tile space by translation, beyond the five Federov parallelohedra.
+These are not zonohedra and need not be centrally symmetric.
+For instance, some of these can be obtained from a rhombic triacontahedron by replacing certain triples of faces by indentations.
+According to a conjecture of Branko Grünbaum, for every polyhedron that is topologically a sphere and can tile space by translation, it is possible to group its faces into patches (unions of connected subsets of faces) so that the combinatorial structure of these patches is the same as the combinatorial structure of the faces of one of the five Federov parallelohedra.
+This conjecture remains unproven.

-In higher dimensions a parallelohedron is called a parallelotope.
-There are 52 different four-dimensional parallelotopes, first enumerated by Boris Delaunay (with one missing parallelotope, later discovered by Mikhail Shtogrin), and 103769 types in five dimensions.
+In higher dimensions a convex polytope that tiles space by translation is called a parallelotope.
+There are 52 different four-dimensional parallelotopes, first enumerated by Boris Delaunay (with one missing parallelotope, later discovered by Mikhail Shtogrin), and exactly 110,244 types in five dimensions.
 Unlike the case for three dimensions, not all of them are zonotopes.
 17 of the four-dimensional parallelotopes are zonotopes, one is the regular 24-cell, and the remaining 34 of these shapes are Minkowski sums of zonotopes with the 24-cell.
 A $d$-dimensional parallelotope can have at most $2^{d+1}-2$ facets, with the permutohedron achieving this maximum.

-A plesiohedron is a broader class of three-dimensional space-filling polyhedra, formed from the Voronoi diagrams of periodic sets of points.
-As Boris Delaunay proved in 1929, every parallelohedron can be made into a plesiohedron by an affine transformation, but this remains open in higher dimensions, and in three dimensions there also exist other plesiohedra that are not parallelohedra.
+Every parallelohedron is a stereohedron, a convex polyhedron that tiles space in such a way that there exist symmetries of the tiling that take any tile to any other tile.
+A plesiohedron is a related class of three-dimensional space-filling polyhedra, formed from the Voronoi diagrams of periodic sets of points (of a more general type than the lattices).
+The Voronoi diagram of a lattice produces a tiling of space by parallelohedra, but not every parallelohedron and its tiling can be generated in this way: for a parallelohedron to be a plesiohedron, it is required that each vector from the center of the parallelohedron to the center of a face be perpendicular to the face.
+However, as Boris Delaunay proved in 1929, every parallelohedron can be made into a plesiohedron by an affine transformation.
+He also proved the same fact for four-dimensional parallelohedra, and it has been proven as well for five dimensions, but this remains open in higher dimensions.
+Some other three-dimensional plesiohedra are not parallelohedra.
 The tilings of space by plesiohedra have symmetries taking any cell to any other cell, but unlike for the parallelohedra, these symmetries may involve rotations, not just translations.